-In addition to her clinical practice at The AMC, Dr. Hohenhaus serves as the hospital’s spokesperson and is frequently called upon by national media outlets to discuss timely and relevant issues related to veterinary medicine.
-Furthermore, she writes a pet owner educational blog for The AMC and at Vetstreet.com.
-From October 2010 to February 2013, she served as an AVMA expert and blogger in the WebMD Healthy Pets Community.
-Dr. Hohenhaus has also created content for nationally recognized publications such as Ladies' Home Journal and Real Simple magazine.
+Dr. Hohenhaus serves as the hospital’s spokesperson, speaking to national media outlets about issues related to veterinary medicine.
+She writes a pet owner educational blog for The AMC and writes for Vetstreet.com.
+She served as a blogger for WebMD and has created content for publications such as Ladies Home Journal and Real Simple Magazine.

 Dr. Hohenhaus lectures nationally and internationally, most recently in the Netherlands and in Cape Town, South Africa.